Set the date before you start shopping

 On the day

 Remember to let your dress breathe before you put it on, making sure that it is hung from a height, undisturbed and not creased or sitting with anything else on top of it.
 You don't want it get stained or crumpled before you’ve even had a chance to put it on!
 Then, enjoy the process of putting it on.
-Even this is a special time that you'll remember forever.
+The morning of your wedding is a special time that you'll remember forever.